AhmedSayed2019/SampleCode/README.md

-# Space X Mobile App Guideline
+# Sample of my code

 Simple steps you **should follow whenever** you developing  the Mobile App